 1) if unable to process the request, may reject the SIP INVITE request with a SIP 500 (Server Internal Error) response.
 The participating MCData function may include a Retry-After header field to the SIP 500 (Server Internal Error) response as specified in IETF RFC 3261 [4] and skip the rest of the steps;

-NOTE: If the SIP INVITE request contains an emergency indication or an imminent peril indication set to a value of "true" and this is an authorised request for originating a priority communication as determined by subclause 6.3.7.2.6, the participating MCData function can, according to local policy, choose to accept the request.
+NOTE: If the SIP INVITE request contains an emergency indication or an imminent peril indication set to a value of "true", the participating MCData function can, according to local policy, choose to accept the request even if the maximum number of acceptable communications is exceeded.

-2) shall check the presence of the isfocus media feature tag in the URI of the Contact header field and if it is not present then the participating MCData function shall reject the request with a SIP 403 (Forbidden) response with the warning text set to "104 isfocus not assigned" in a Warning header field as specified in subclause 4.4, and shall not continue with the rest of the steps;
+2) shall check the presence of the isfocus media feature tag in the URI of the Contact header field and if it is not present then the participating MCData function shall reject the request with a SIP 403 (Forbidden) response with the warning text set to "104 isfocus not assigned" in a Warning header field as specified in subclause 4.9, and shall not continue with the rest of the steps;